 4. Cutting Board and Cooking Pan

-To take apart your lobster you will want to lay it on a cutting board.
-You will find lobsters will have lots of salty water inside that drips and splatters everywhere.
+To take apart your lobster, lay it on a cutting board.
+Lobsters have lots of salty water inside that drips and splatters everywhere.
 One trick is to sit your cutting board on top of a shallow pan to catch the juices.

 5. Large Chefs Knife

 To kill the lobster quickly, take the tip of the knife just behind the top of the head and drive the knife through.
-Alternatively, you can split the whole back side of the lobster going right through the tail.
-If your squeamish you can first numb the lobster by placing it in the freezer for a few minutes.
+Alternatively, you can split the whole back side of the lobster, going right through the tail.
+If you’re squeamish, you can first numb the lobster by placing it in the freezer for a few minutes.

-Place the tail on a cutting board with the membrane side down and use a chef’s knife and cut the tail in half lengthwise.
-Now you can easily pull out the meat or you can serve in the shell.
+Place the tail on a cutting board with the membrane side down.
+Using a chef’s knife, cut the tail in half lengthwise.
+Now, you can easily pull out the meat or serve it in the shell.

 Another handy use for the chef knife is for cracking the lobster’s claw and knuckle.
 You will find the claws are a little thicker and harder than the tail shell.
 This is why the claws take longer to cook.
-Taking the back dull part of the knife simply give the claw a good whack on its edge.
-When the knife makes it into the claw give it a 90 degree twist to crack the shell.
-To avoid flying shells and juices cover the claw with a kitchen towel Connected to the claw is the knuckle.
+Taking the back dull part of the knife simply gives the claw a good whack on its edge.
+When the knife makes it into the claw, give it a 90-degree twist to crack the shell.
+To avoid flying shells and juices, cover the claw with a kitchen towel.
+Connected to the claw is the knuckle.
 Many believe the knuckle is the sweetest morsel of lobster meat.
 You can use your knife in the same manner.

 6. Lobster Crackers

-We bet you have some old fashion hinged nut crackers in your kitchen—the kind your grampa used to crack walnuts.
+We bet you have some old-fashioned hinged nutcrackers in your kitchen—the kind your grampa used to crack walnuts.
 These will work fine for cracking open the lobster’s claws or even the tail.
 As mentioned above, a chef’s knife will do the job just as well.
 You will find newfangled lobster crackers on the market.
-There is not much difference in how they work than the traditional nut crackers.
+There is not much difference in how they work than the traditional nutcrackers.
 And don’t forget your hands work pretty well cracking the lobster shell.
-Just be careful as some of the shell pieces can be sharp.
+Just be careful, as some of the shell pieces can be sharp.

 7. Kitchen Shears

-One of the most underrated tools in the kitchen are shears.
-Kitchen scissors are a good investment with its myriad of uses.
-First use them to clip the bands off the lobsters.
+One of the most underrated kitchen tools is shears.
+Kitchen scissors are a good investment because they have a myriad of uses.
+First, you can use them to clip the bands off of lobsters.

-Shears are best for accessing the meat in the tail section of the lobster.
-With your shears cut under the membrane section of the tail shell and release the meat.
-(Again, you can simple use your hands and squeeze the sides of the shell and push the meat out.)
+Shears are best for accessing the meat in the lobster’s tail section.
+With your shears, cut under the membrane section of the tail shell and release the meat.
+(Again, you can simply use your hands to squeeze the sides of the shell and push the meat out.)
 The shears can also be used to extract the meat out of the knuckle part or even the legs.
-If your making lobster roll you can cut up the meat into good size chunks.
+If you’re making a lobster roll, you can cut up the meat into good-sized chunks.
+For more ways to use shears, see our tips on how to cut lobster tails.

 8. Seafood Forks